September 23, 2024

 A unified competence center may perhaps lead to greater responsibility being taken for researching and gathering knowledge about children as a target group.
 This is knowledge that can be of great benefit to both the education sector and the art field, and which will hopefully help to promote art, aesthetic subjects and schools as educational institutions and art arenas.
 If a competence center is established, we believe it is important that the location is closely linked to art education.

 It is also said that there is a lack of a broader support function that looks holistically at art and culture in education, which the expert group has tried to solve by gathering knowledge in a competence center.
-Scenekunstbruket believes that there are many good intentions and ideas behind such a proposal.
-When it comes to the challenges in the Cultural Rucksack as a structure and dissemination scheme, we are unsure whether this will be solved by such an overall superstructure, but we still want to support that this is investigated further to look at the consequences of the various proposals.
+Scenekunstbruket believes that there are many good intentions and thoughts behind such a proposal.
+When it comes to the challenges of the Cultural Rucksack as a structure and dissemination scheme, we are unsure whether this will be solved by such an overall superstructure, but we still want to support that this is investigated further to look at the consequences of the various proposals.

 Terms of reference

-The expert group points out that the principles of the Cultural Rucksack should be simplified.
+The expert group points out that the principles for the Cultural Rucksack should be simplified.
 Scenekunstbruket believes that it is very important that the Cultural Rucksack should be the pupils' encounter with professional art, and that it should be of high quality, great diversity and breadth, and reach all pupils.
 The offers through DKS are not intended to replace Estonian subjects or offers in Schools of Music and Performing Arts, but to be an important supplement that can create ripple effects to e.g. aesthetic subjects - and vice versa.
 Art encounters and experiences should be the mainstay, and the art field should be stimulated to create a great diversity of art productions.

 The structures already in place in the Cultural Rucksack, which are exemplarily built from the bottom up, now need a clearer mandate at all levels, including the national players.